Localization

 • #translated-team: For communication with our language services provider, Translated.

-• #spartan-software: For communication with our technology partner, Spartan.
+• #spartan-software: For communication with our technology partner, Spartan Software.

 • #oban-international: For communication with our copywriting and digital marketing agency, Oban International.

-• #crowdin_gitlab: For communication with our technology provider specifically for product string localization, Crowdin.
+• #crowdin_gitlab: For communication with our technology provider for product UI text localization, Crowdin.

-• #argos_multilingual: For communication with our language and technology provider for product and docs specifically.
+• #argos_multilingual: For communication with Argos Multilingual, our language services, solutions and technology provider for product and technical documentation.

 Labels